Baw Baw Information Network

 The Baw Baw Information Network provides Emergency Services with real-time notifications and access to each location to view conditions.

-The sensors enables Emergency Services to;
+The sensors enable Emergency Services to;

 • Rapidly respond with a clear understanding of the event as it unfolds;